TOAST-DOCS/RDS-FOR-SQLSERVER/en/console-guide.md

 * ❾ Without entering the password, settings cannot be changed.
 * ❿ When the port is changed, database is restarted.
 * ⓫ The VPC cannot be changed.
+* ⓬ When the MS-SQL monitoring option is changed, database is restarted.
-* ⓬ If you modify the task schedule time, the schedule time of the already created scheduled task is also changed.
+* ⓭ If you modify the task schedule time, the schedule time of the already created scheduled task is also changed.
-* ⓭ If you click **Modify DB Instance**, a confirmation window for DB instance modification appears.
+* ⓮ If you click **Modify DB Instance**, a confirmation window for DB instance modification appears.
 ![Modify DB Instances > Confirm Model](https://static.toastoven.net/prod_rds_mssql/20220315/db_instance_modify_modal_001_kr.png)
     * If you click **Run Immediately**, it is changed immediately.
     * If you click **Schedule Task**, a task is scheduled at the task schedule time of the DB instance.